hanjingo/doc/interview.md

 #### What happens when we override a function but forget to use `virtual` in the base class?

-Function overriding won't work as runtim polymorphism, instead, function hiding occurs when the base class function is hidden by the derived class function if called through a derived object.
+Function overriding won't work as runtime polymorphism, instead, function hiding occurs when the base class function is hidden by the derived class function if called through a derived object.

 For more info, see: [C++ Objects](LANG/C++/object.md)